jhpyle/docassemble/_docs/config.md

 The `appname` is also used in e-mails that are generated by the [user login system].

+The `appname` defaults to `docassemble`.
 The `brandname` will default to the `appname` if `brandname` is not specified.

-## <a name="default_title"></a><a name="default_short_title"></a>default_title and default_short_title
+## <a name="default_title"></a><a name="default_short_title"></a>Default name in navigation bar

-These are the default names to use in the browser tab and navigation bar of interviews that do not specify these titles in their [`metadata`].
+The `default_title` and `default_short_title` directives control the names that are displayed in the web browser tab and the navigation bar of interviews that do not specify these titles in their [`metadata`].

+The "short" title appears on mobile devices, while the long title appears on larger screens.

+{% highlight yaml %}
+default_title: Abramsom Baker and Calloway, LLP
+default_short_title: ABC LLP
+{% endhighlight %}

+If not specified, the `default_title` will default to the [`brandname`].

-## <a name="uploads"></a>uploads
+## <a name="uploads"></a>Uploads directory

-This is the directory in which uploaded files are stored.
+The `uploads` directive indicates the directory in which uploaded files are stored.

+{% highlight yaml %}
+uploads: /netmount/files/docassemble/uploads
+{% endhighlight %}

 If you are using a [multi-server arrangement] and not using [S3], this needs to point to a central network drive.

+The default value is `/usr/share/docassemble/files`.

-## <a name="packages"></a>packages
+## <a name="packages"></a>Python directory

-This is the directory in which **docassemble** extension packages are installed.
-The PYTHONUSERBASE environment variable is set to this value and [pip] is called with `--install-option=--user`.
-When Python looks for packages, it will look here.
-This is normally `~/.local`, but it is changed to the value of this directive.
-The default value is `/usr/share/docassemble/local`.
+The `packages` directive indicates the base directory into which **docassemble** extension packages will be installed.
+The [PYTHONUSERBASE] environment variable is set to this value and [pip] is called with `--install-option=--user`.
+When [Python] looks for packages, it will look here.
+[Python]'s default value is `~/.local`, but **docassemble** changes it to the value of this directive, or `/usr/share/docassemble/local` if the directive is not defined.

-## <a name="packagecache"></a>packagecache

-When [pip] runs, it needs a directory in which to cache files.
-The XDG_CACHE_HOME environment variable is set to this value.
-This is normally `~/.cache`, but it is changed to the value of this directive.
-The default value is `/usr/share/docassemble/cache`.

-On Mac and Windows, make sure that the web server user has a home directory to which [pip] can write.
-(See pip/utils/appdirs.py.)
+{% highlight yaml %}
+packages: /netmount/files/docassemble/local
+{% endhighlight %}

+If you are using a [multi-server arrangement] and not using [S3], this needs to point to a central network drive.

-## <a name="webapp"></a>webapp
+## <a name="webapp"></a>Path to WSGI application

-This is the path to the [WSGI] file loaded by the web server.
+The `webapp` directive indicates the path to the [WSGI] file loaded by the web server.

+{% highlight yaml %}
+webapp: /netmount/files/docassemble/webapp/docassemble.wsgi
+{% endhighlight %}

 **docassemble** needs to know this filename because the server needs to reset itself after an add-on package is updated.
-This happens by "touch"ing (updating the modification time of) the [WSGI] file.
+The web server is reset by updating the modification time of the [WSGI] file.

+The default value is `/usr/share/docassemble/webapp/docassemble.wsgi`.

-## <a name="certs"></a>certs
+## <a name="certs"></a>Path to SSL certificates

-This is a path to a directory containing SSL certificates for the web application.
-It is only necessary to edit this variable if you are using a [multi-server arrangement] with HTTPS access and you have changed the Apache configuration files so that they look for SSL certificates in a non-standard location.
+The `certs` directive indicates a central location where SSL certificates for the web server can be found.
+The location can be a file path or an [S3] path.
+This is only relevant if you are using [HTTPS].

+For example, you might keep your certificates on a network drive:

+{% highlight yaml %}
+certs: /netmount/files/docassemble/certs
+{% endhighlight %}

-By default, the Apache configuration contains:
+By default, the [Apache] HTTPS configuration contains:

 {% highlight text %}
 SSLCertificateFile /etc/ssl/docassemble/docassemble.crt